rink-turksma/IntunePrepTool/README.md

 Created by **Rink Turksma** using *SAPIEN PowerShell Studio*.

 1.7.1.0: Fixed: Adding a tenant without a Custom Privacy URL no longer fails.
+18 september:
+There is still an issue with this version.
+Please add a custom privacy URL for now.
+Ik wil fix this within 24H

 ---